 Alert & Enlist the Neighbors

 This is a good safety tip for hosting an open house: knock on the doors of the neighbors, introduce yourself, and tell them that you’re hosting an open house next door.
-That way, they’ll know what’s going on and they may feel inclined to keep their own watchful eyes on the people coming and going.
+That way, they’ll know what’s going on and may feel inclined to keep their eyes on the people coming and going.